tonmoybaidya/in-quiz-questions/seo/search-engine-optimization-quiz.md

 - It creates an inability to use canonical URLs, which dramatically reduces crawl effectiveness,
 - It requires using a 302 redirect, which dilutes PageRank.
 - It triggers an immediate manual action penalty, which delists an entire domain until the duplicate content is removed.
-- It makes it difficult for a search engine to determine the original and authoritative content source.
+- It makes it difficult for a search engine to determine the original and authoritative content source.------------------------------------ Correct

 #### Q27.
 What attribute would you use to describe the content of an image?
 - tabindex